 The goal is to intercept the enemy codes, and this makes for a creative and exciting game which keeps players guessing and highly engaged.
 The need to work as part of a team offers a collaborative element to the process, and it is genuinely satisfying to see your team reach success.
 Anyone who enjoys a team vs. team board games will find Decrypto delivering a fun, collaborative, and rewarding experience.
 Despite relatively simple gameplay, there is enough depth to remain strategic, entertaining, and engaging throughout.

 Being one of the top-rated party board games on the market, Decrpto is an incredible team vs. team experience.
 If you like codes, intrigue, and clever puzzles, wrapped in both competitive and collaborative gameplay – this could easily be the top party board game pick for you!

 Engaging, tense and a lot of fun

 Minor downtime when encryptors are not being quick

 When I Dream is an immersive experience that can accommodate up to 10 players in a magical and surreal world of dreams.

-When night falls, the players enter the dream world where they are greeted by the tricky Dream Spirits!
+When night falls, the players enter the dream world where the tricky Dream Spirits greet them!

 Are you a good spirit, looking to help the dreamer navigate the troubles, or are you a naughty spirit, looking to spread chaos?